JustCh3cco-19/errormeasurement/README.md

 SymPy module

 # Example
-## Here's an example of using the code:
+## Here's an example of using the code in a web page with the prompts:

 - Inserisci numero incognite (max 10): 2
 - Inserisci funzione: a + b